11 Quick Tips to Win at Speech Pathology Marketing

 If you intent to sell digital products, then that is an entirely diffrent story, because with search engine optimisation you can reach customers more broadly, even globally.

 Now, if you do intend on selling digital products, make sure you focus on a specific niche where you differentiate.
-There are many speech and language therapists creating great material and trying to sell them online.
+There are many speech and language pathologists creating great material and trying to sell them online.
 On “Teachers Pay Teachers”, selecting “Speech Therapy” and the filter “Free” there are over 10,000+ available materials.

 Be very clear about where you invest your time and why you invest your time, maybe that’s a specific underserved clinical focus area where you are an expert?
 To make money, be diffrent, be unique.